Ballganda/mkbx/README.md

-;;What in tarnation have you bodged here ;;----------------------------------------------------------------------- ;;This script is to put your macro hotkeys on a key of additonal keyboard/s ;;This method uses a HIDmacros user instance setup to prefixkeys on ;;additional keyboards with F13-Fxx.
+;;What in tarnation have you bodged here ;;----------------------------------------------------------------------- ;;This script set is to put your macro hotkeys on a key of additonal keyboard/s ;;This method uses a HIDmacros user instance setup to prefix keys on ;;additional keyboards with F13-Fxx.
 Using free software with only the cost ;;of the additional keyboard/s.